Welsh Dog Breeds

 The Welsh Terrier is a classic Welsh breed.
 Originating in Wales, these boisterous dogs are bred to hunt and these hunting tendencies still run deep.
 They are known to chase small animals whenever they have the chance including squirrels, rabbits and cats.

-Despite their boisterous nature, they are also intelligent and friendly with a steady temperament.
-Just like with the Springer Spaniel and so many other breeds, early training and socialisation are key.
+Despite their sometimes boisterous nature, they are also intelligent and friendly with a steady temperament.
+Just like with the Welsh Springer and so many other breeds, early training and socialisation are key.
 They make lovely family pets who just want to protect you (but may occasionally dig up your garden).

 Sealyham Terrier

-On to the rarest breed on this list: the Sealyham Terrier.
-Listed as a Vulnerable Native Breed by the Kennel Club, the Sealyham Terrier has been declining in popularity since the post-war period.
+On to the rarest breed on this list: the Sealyham Terrier, who are listed as a Vulnerable Native Breed by the Kennel Club.

 Developed as the perfect hunting dog in the mid-19th century by Captain John Edwardes of Sealyham House in Pembrokeshire, they were originally used as pest control and would hunt small game like badgers on Captain Edwardes’ estate.
-They grew in popularity after the second world war as Hollywood stars like Elizabeth Taylor, Bette Davis and Alfred Hitchcock owned them.
+They grew in popularity after when Hollywood stars like Elizabeth Taylor, Bette Davis and Alfred Hitchcock owned them.

 Welsh Sheepdog